Remote development benefits and best practices

 Building and maintaining rapport among remote team members is undeniably difficult.
 It is also much easier to fall “out of the loop” when you can no longer overhear conversations taking place in the office.

 Schedule regular dialogues between team members to build rapport, reinforce accountability, and make sure everyone has the same info.
 Be as clear and forthcoming with praise, as well as criticisms.

 At Coder, we’ve found great success with a Slack integration that allows team members to give each other digital tacos as a way of saying thank you 🌮🌮🌮.
 Recipients can redeem their tacos for real items such as cookie delivery, a bottle of wine, company swag, or a massage, but truthfully those rewards are less important than the rapport developed between team members as well as the greater visibility that giving tacos provides into what people are working on across the company.

-Even differences that may at first present challenges present opportunities.
-Having team members located in vastly different time zones is an opportunity to improve or support a product 24/7, without anyone working outside of their preferred schedule.
+Having team members located in vastly different time zones is an opportunity to improve or support a product 24/7 , without anyone working outside of their preferred schedule.
+Embrace this fact in your daily workflow.
 Pull requests submitted at the end of a developer’s workday can be reviewed and waiting for them to resume work when they come back online.